christophelete/Time-Series--Dynamic-Linear-Models/README.md

 See pdf file for full details and results of the models!

-See Final_DLM_result_graph.png for quick summary of the DLM model.
+See Final_DLM_result_graph.png for snippet forecast of the DLM model.